vinaywadhwa/compose-rules/docs/ktlint.md

 ### Configure the visibility of the composables where to check for missing modifiers

-The `compose:modifier-missing-check` rule will, by default, only look for missing modifiers for public composables.
+The `modifier-missing-check` rule will, by default, only look for missing modifiers for public composables.
 If you want to lower the visibility threshold to check also internal compoosables, or all composables, you can configure it in your `.editorconfig` file:

 ```editorconfig
 [*.{kt,kts}]